apalarcon/CyTRACK/README.md

 # Input data
 CyTRACK can read and directly process input data from ERA5 and WRF-ARW model by typying source="ERA5" or source= "WRF" in the input file.
 Note that ERA5 input data must be downloaded with longitudes in 0-360 format.
-For other case of ERA5 data o other sources, please set source="CUSTOM".
+For other case of ERA5 data or other sources, please set source="CUSTOM".

-CyTRACK is configure for tracking tropical cyclones (TC), extratropical cyclones (EC), Mediterranean Cyclones (MC), subtropical cyclones (SC) and tropical-like-cyclones (TLC)
+CyTRACK is configured for tracking tropical cyclones (TC), extratropical cyclones (EC), Mediterranean Cyclones (MC), subtropical cyclones (SC) and tropical-like-cyclones (TLC)

 <b>* Revise CyTRACK help for more details</b>